Gauntlet track: Canada

-Gauntlet track exists on the Perry Island Canadian Pacific Railway Bridge across the Rivière des Prairies between Montreal and Laval (Parc subdivision, mile 10.0) because the structure gauge is not sufficiently wide for double track.
-This bridge is used by freight trains of Canadian Pacific Kansas City, the Quebec Gatineau Railway and by the Saint-Jérôme line suburban trains of the Réseau de transport métropolitain.
+Gauntlet track exists on the Perry Island Bordeaux Railway Bridge across the Rivière des Prairies between Montreal and Laval (Parc subdivision, mile 10.0) because the structure gauge is not sufficiently wide for double track.
+This bridge is used by freight trains of Canadian Pacific Kansas City, the Quebec Gatineau Railway and by the Saint-Jérôme line suburban trains of the Réseau de transport métropolitain (Exo).

-The Toronto Streetcar System includes a very short section of gauntlet track on Queen Street East, at Coxwell Avenue.
+The Toronto streetcar system includes a very short section of gauntlet track on Queen Street East, at Coxwell Avenue.
 A loop allowing southbound cars to return northbound on Coxwell Avenue briefly interlaces with the westbound track on Queen Street, due to turning radius limitations.
 A switch partially within the gauntlet section allows westbound streetcars from Queen Street to transition to the loop curve, and turn right onto Coxwell Avenue, but streetcars already within the loop cannot switch to the westbound Queen Street track.